The untold origin story of the N95 mask

 What followed was a scientific arms race, to deduce what was causing the plague and stop it.
 “Both Russia and China want to prove themselves worthy and scientific enough, because that would lead to a claim of sovereignty,” says Lynteris.
 “Whomever is scientific enough should be given control of this rich and important area.”

 The Chinese Imperial Court brought in a doctor named Lien-teh Wu to head its efforts.
-He was born in Panang and studied medicine at Cambridge.
+He was born in Penang and studied medicine at Cambridge.
 Wu was young, and he spoke lousy Mandarin.
 In a plague that quickly attracted international attention and doctors from around the world, he was “completely unimportant,” according to Lynteris.
 But after conducting an autopsy on one of the victims, Wu determined that the plague was not spread by fleas, as many suspected, but through the air.

 Expanding upon the surgery masks he’d seen in the West, Wu developed a heartier mask from gauze and cotton, which wrapped securely around one’s face and added several layers of cloth to filter inhalations.
 His invention was a breakthrough, but some doctors still doubted its efficacy.